Averroes Ai Automated Visual inspection software

 What Makes Video Labeling Different from Image Annotation?

-Video labeling involves annotating sequences of images, not just individual static frames.
+Video labeling for machine learning involves annotating continuous image sequences rather than isolated static frames.

 Annotation Types in Video Labeling

-Different ML tasks call for different annotation types.
+Different machine learning tasks require different annotation structures.

 • Bounding Boxes: Standard for object detection and tracking.
 Ideal for vehicles, people, or machinery.